Hic, spernans hastam, pharetram gestavit et arcum,

 (Excerpts from Ekkehard's Waltharii Poesis, available online in four parts here. )

-(To learn why Werinhard is appropriately called "Pandarides" ["son/descendant or successor of Pandarus"], read the first paragraph at in the Wikipedia entry.)
+(To learn why Werinhard is appropriately called "Pandarides" ["son/descendant or successor of Pandarus"], read the introductory section at in the Wikipedia entry.)

 1. What do we learn about Werinhard's fighting skills in